 We would like all visitors to continue to take steps to help us reduce the risk of infection spreading.
 All visitors should wear a mask at all times, observe social distancing and wash hands regularly.

-Who can visit
+Who can visit?

-Pregnant women and birth partners
+Pregnant people and birthing partners